-The local area works with the Georgia Department of Labor's Employer Committees in Douglas, Valdosta and Waycross receiving input from those groups as to areas of demand sectors and occupations as well as input into the training needed for a person to be job ready.
-There are thirteen (13) private sector representatives on the WDB and they provide input on employment needs both in their communities as well as their sector.
+The local area works with the regions Chambers of Commerce, Main Street, and Economic Development executives to receive input as to areas of demand sectors and occupations, as well as input into job readiness training, transportation and childcare issues, and recurring job openings.
+The private sector representatives on the WDB provide input on employment needs both in their communities as well as their sector.
 The local area also works with representatives from the technical colleges from the credit instructional divisions, the economic development divisions and the adult education divisions in the area incorporating input from the employer advisory committees for the various programs of study offered at the colleges, into the development of programs and curricula.

-The local area participates in a number of civic meetings throughout the region.
-Presentations are routinely made to community, civic (Rotary) and employer specific HR and Manager level meetings.
+The local area participates in a number of community meetings throughout the region to share information on workforce programs and activities.
+This participation also keeps staff informed of the other community resources available.
+Staff routinely communicate with employers, specifically Human Resource Managers, concerning tax credit and incentives, updates on opportunities, and resources available to them.
 Local events and job fairs are used to inform employers of training opportunities available as well as recent graduates.